top of page

 Day 1: Arrival Lisbon

-Welcome to Portugal!
 Arrive in Lisbon and grab a taxi to our hotel, located right in the centre, and a 3-minute stroll from the impressive square of Praça do Comércio, which bustles with life.
-We meet our fellow Venus Adventurers and locally based Tour Leader for pre-trip briefing, followed by dinner in the lively
+We meet our fellow Venus Adventurers and locally based Tour Leader for pre-trip briefing.
+In the evening, we’ll hop on a ferry across the bay, heading to a chic waterfront restaurant with unbeatable views of Lisbon glittering in the distance—perfect for a memorable dinner with a view!
+We stay 3 nights in Lisbon.
+Meals: D

 Day 2: Lisbon